FreeRTOS/iot-reference-esp32/GettingStartedGuide.md

 Additionally, if you plan on using OTA, you must have:

-* A **PEM-encoded code signing certificate**: This is the code signing certifcate the OTA demo will use to verify the signature of an OTA update.
+* A **PEM-encoded code signing certificate**: This is the code signing certificate the OTA demo will use to verify the signature of an OTA update.

 #### 2.2.1 Provisioning Thing Name and AWS Device Endpoint